blatchley/fe-writeup/RFC/writeup.md

 Which queried our server and executed the response, and we sent this to the server in a loop every 10 seconds, while we developed our payload on the wep.dk website.

 Eventually we got a random php reverse shell working, got a shell, and got the flag :)

+# Closing Thoughts

+This was a fun challenge, as it used a combination of web and crypto knowledge, allowing myself to work well together with a teammate :)

+It also made me really want to make a proper multithreaded/async cbc padding oracle exploit script, as doing it single thread waiting 256 round trips per byte really sucked.
+Maybe a future project.